Chew/TARDIS-Docs/docs/installation-v5.md

 :::

-You install TARDIS just like you would any other Spigot/Paper plugin, by dropping it into the Bukkit plugins folder and starting the server.
+You install TARDIS just like you would any other Spigot/Paper plugin, by dropping it into the Spigot / Paper plugins folder and starting the server.

 The TARDIS database, configuration, schematic and advancement files will be created automatically.